Jo Norland

 -

-A supportive community of fellow runners, supporters and guides to inspire, advise and cheer me on.
+A supportive community of fellow travellers, supporters and guides to inspire, advise and cheer me on.

 A writing coach is born

-I stumbled on my calling as a writing coach on a fall visit to an idyllic local farm, where the owner confided that she had long dreamed of writing a picture book about her animals but didn’t know where to start.
+I stumbled on my calling to serve other writers a few years ago, on a visit to a local farm.
+The owner confided that she had long dreamed of writing a picture book about her animals but didn’t know where to start.

-If you have a project that frightens and excites you in equal measure, and you are struggling to get started or build momentum, we may be a good fit.
+If you have a project that excites you (and frightens you), and you are struggling to get started or build momentum, let's talk.

 In addition to coaching, I offer: